 To Cancel or Not To Cancel

-Once you take the airline fee credit out of the equation you are looking at a $250 card.
-So, can I get at least $250 in value out of this card in the coming year?
-The answer is probably yes, but the math is closer than I was expecting.
-When I look at the perks I really use – Centurion Lounge access, SPG/Hilton Gold Status and Amex Offers – I got about $300 in value last year.
-That’s great, but doesn’t make this as clear of a winner as I had hoped.
+Once you take the airline fee credit out of the equation you are looking at a $350 card.
+So, can I get at least $350 in value out of this card in the coming year?
+I actually don’t think so.
+When I look at the perks I really use – Centurion Lounge access, SPG/Hilton Gold Status and Amex Offers – I only got about $100 in value last year.
+That’s significantly lower than the value I got out of this card the first year I had it.
+I’m actually pretty surprised the dollar value is so low.